 Business process innovation could greatly benefit hospitals.
 Services are constantly in-demand, and the elderly depend on these the most.
 Efficiency increases, and cost savings could result in more citizens being treated.
 Resulting in an increase in age expectancy.

-In conclusion, innovation in China do not only impact the manufacturing industry but can actually solve many upcoming problems for the country in general.
+In conclusion, innovation in China do not only impact the custom manufacturing industry but can actually solve many upcoming problems for the country in general.
 However, innovation is not something that happens overnight.
 Luckily the government recognizes this factor.
 Investments within technology and encouraging innovation are forthcoming.
 Presumably, noticeable gains will result from the investment.
 However, money does not always solve all problems.
 The Chinese government have historically been capable of tackling challenges.
 With a stagnating growth rate, innovation should be top of the agenda.